Why Montréal is among the world’s happiest cities

 But it was already a breeding ground for the performance arts: proof is that the National Circus School was founded in 1981, BEFORE Cirque du Soleil, which came in 1984.
 Cirque du Soleil’s first shows began touring the province of Quebec, and over the decades it grew from one show at a time to 19 shows in over 300 cities on six continents.
 Today it stands as the largest contemporary circus producer in the world.

 Montréal’s circus scene also boasts a crowd-drawing circus summer festival (see above), an incredible specialized circus performance centre, along with some world-renowned circus troupes that entertain all year round.
-From Les 7 doigts to Cirque Éloize to Machine à Cirque and so many more, independent circus troupes flourish in Montréal and are always working to awe and amaze in new ways.
+From The 7 Fingers to Cirque Éloize to Machine de Cirque and so many more, independent circus troupes flourish in Montréal and are always working to awe and amaze in new ways.

-This summer, circus lovers have got a larger-than-life experience to take in with 3 Giants: not one, not two, but THREE ginormous, 52-foot steel structures in the shape of giants in Downtown Montreal that act as living stages for FREE circus performances.
-Don’t miss it.
+In the summer, circus lovers have got a larger-than-life experience to take in with installations like GÉANTE! in Downtown Montréal, a ginormous, 52-foot steel structure in the shape of a giant that acted as a living stage for FREE circus performances.

 Look over there!